Click on the links below for answers to specific questions, or read all the Q&As in order.

 What are the practicum requirements?

-- Students must work on a data science project that is relevant to the major or minor discipline that nominated them for CADS.
+- Students must work on a data science project that is relevant to their major or minor discipline.

 - Students will be expected to write a report about the project and present it to their faculty. advisors.
 This report and evaluations from practicum supervisors will constitute the basis for a student’s grade in the practicum course.